 WAYS OF FARMING PIGS

 Install a good ventilation system, and ensure flow of sufficient amount of fresh air and light inside the house.
-Make proper facility for keeping the boar, farrowing, weaner and dry sow separated from each other.
+Make proper facilities for keeping the boar, farrowing, weaner and dry sow separated from each other.

 Add all types of mineral supplements and vitamins.
-Add antibiotic supplements at the rate of 11 mg per kg.
-It would be better if you can allow your pigs to browse in the pasture and feed fresh green legumes.
+Add antibiotic supplements at the rate of 11mg per kg.
+It would be ideal if you can allow your pigs to browse in the pasture and feed on fresh green legumes.
 The best way to feed the pigs on a farm is to keep them and feed them separately.
 That means, keep the different age groups of pigs separately and feed them according to their age and weight.

 Along with feeding nutritious food, always serve them sufficient amount of clean and fresh water.
 Providing adequate water is very important for good growth of the pigs.

-Heat period of a sow lasts for 2 to 3 days.
+Heat period of a sow lasts 2 to 3 days.
 But the first day during the heat period of a gilt is the best time to breed, and the second day is the best day for a sow.

-HEALTH AND DISEASES
+HEALTH AND DISEASE PREVENTION